grezniczek/emm_tools/README.md

 ## Configuration and Effects

-Enable the features you want in this module's **system configuration**.
 Make sure to **enable the module for all projects** (or for specific projects, e.g. during development).
 In any case, this module will be invisible to non-admin users.
 To use all features, at least _Access to all projects and data with maximum user privileges_ and _Access to Control Center dashboards_ are required.

 Features provided are: